-Eligibility Requirements for All Telecommunications Services:
+Eligibility Requirements for all Telecommunications Services:

-To be eligible for support, Telecommunications Services must be provided by a telecommunications carrier, that is, a company that offers telecommunications services on a common carriage basis.
+To be eligible for support, telecommunications services must be provided by a telecommunications carrier, that is, a company that offers telecommunications services on a common carriage basis.
 A telecommunications service is "the offering of telecommunications for a fee directly to the public, or to such classes of users as to be effectively available directly to the public..."
-[47 U.S.C.
-153(46)].
-Telecommunications is defined as "the transmission, between or among points specified by the user, of information of the user's choosing, without change in the form or content of the information as sent and received" [47 U.S.C.
-153(43)].
+47 U.S.C.
+153(46).
 All telecommunications carriers are required under FCC rules to be common carriers and to file FCC Form 499A (Telecommunications Reporting Worksheet).